breakersun/psoc_flash/README.md

 ## Usage

+### For CCG3PA family:
 ```
 python flash.py ccg3pa path/to/hexfile.hex
 ```

-or
+### For CCG5 family:

 ```
+// this will keep Moku work under the same mode
 python flash.py ccg5 path/to/hexfile.hex

 // put device into factory test mode (AT mode)
 python flash.py ccg5 path/to/hexfile.hex --atmode
 ```

-if pre-compiled executables are used:
+## if pre-compiled executables are used:

 ```
+// this will keep Moku work under the same mode
 flash.exe ccg3pa path/to/hexfile.hex
 flash.exe ccg5 path/to/hexfile.hex

 // put device into factory test mode (AT mode)
 flash.exe ccg5 path/to/hexfile.hex --atmode
 ```